Capital punishment in Iran: Qesas crimes (murder)

 In the case of manslaughter or insufficient proof, the perpetrator is not required to pay diyya.
 If a murderer was working under someone else's orders, and can prove it, they may receive a tazir punishment such as imprisonment, fines, and/or whipping, but sometimes even death.
-In these cases, the person(s) who ordered the killing are subject to qesas or diyyeh.
+In these cases, the person(s) who ordered the killing are subject to qesas or diyya.
 If a woman is killed carrying an unborn child after the first trimester, it is considered the murder of two people.

 If the family demands retribution, they cannot receive diyya, although they may receive some minor civil restitution.
 Most cases (2/3) are resolved through diyya.
 Qesas executions are a minority of executions in Iran, consisting of 20–30% (although those executed for other crimes may have committed murder previously).

 Diyya tables are set every year by the Iranian government.
 Diyya is equivalent to the price of 100 camels, and must be paid in cash.
 Diyya is doubled if the intentional murder is committed during the holy months Ramadan and Muharram.
-However, in practice, diyya is negotiated between the parties and they generally settle for more or less diyyeh than the official amount.
-If the person cannot pay diyya, he would be held in prison until the amount is paid, even if his regular discretionary prison sentence ends.
-Usually his/her family/friends are expected to help raise the amount, or in some cases the state can pay for it.
+However, in practice, diyya is negotiated between the parties and they generally settle for more or less diyya than the official amount.
+If the person cannot pay diyya, they would be held in prison until the amount is paid, even if their regular discretionary prison sentence ends.
+Usually their family or friends are expected to help raise the amount, or in some cases the state can pay for it.

-According to the official tables, the family of a female victim receives half the amount of diyya due to the family of a man (though the amount is equal in accidental death cases); however, in practice, diyyeh is negotiated, and usually the amount is equal, especially in recent years.
+According to the official tables, the family of a female victim receives half the amount of diyya due to the family of a man (though the amount is equal in accidental death cases); however, in practice, diyya is negotiated, and usually the amount is equal, especially in recent years.

 Before 2004, non-Muslims would receive half the diyya of a Muslim, but the law was changed to give Muslims and non-Muslims equal diyya.